kubernetes/community/contributors/devel/on-call-federation-build-cop.md

 The test job on the other hand starts by copying the latest kubeconfig from the pre-configured GCS bucket.
-It uses this kubeconfig to deploy a new federation control plane in the on one of the clusters in the kubeconfig and joins all the clusters, including the host cluster where federation control plane is deployed, as members to the newly created federation control plane.
-It then runs the federation presubmit tests on this control plane and tears down the control plane in the end.
+It uses this kubeconfig to deploy a new federation control plane on one of the clusters in the kubeconfig.
+It then joins all the clusters in the kubeconfig, including the host cluster where federation control plane is deployed, as members to the newly created federation control plane.
+The test job then runs the federation presubmit tests on this control plane and tears down the control plane in the end.

 Since federated clusters are recycled only once every 24 hours, all presubmit runs in that period share the federated clusters.
 And since